Telemetry¶

 If

-is 125, then data will be fetched every day at 02:05 in the morning.
-Generallyfetch_offset_minutes
+fetch_interval_minutesis 10 andfetch_offset_minutesis 2, then data will be fetched at :02, :12, :22, etc. Iffetch_interval_minutesis 1440 andfetch_offset_minutesis 125, then data will be fetched every day at 02:05 in the morning.
+Generallyfetch_offset_minutescounts from midnight UTC.

 - device_locator: string¶